bareos/bareos/docs/manuals/en/new_main_reference/source/Appendix/BareosPrograms.rst

 Note, the restoration process using bscan is not identical to the original creation of the catalog data.
 This is because certain data such as Client records and other non-essential data such as volume reads, volume mounts, etc is not stored on the Volume, and thus is not restored by bscan.
 The results of bscanning are, however, perfectly valid, and will permit restoration of any or all the files in the catalog using the normal Bareos console commands.
 If you are starting with an empty catalog and expecting bscan to reconstruct it, you may be a bit disappointed, but at a minimum, you must ensure that your Bareos-dir.conf file is the same as what it previously was – that is, it must contain all the appropriate Client resources so that they will be recreated in your new database before running bscan.
 Normally when the Director starts, it will recreate any missing Client records in the catalog.
 Another problem you will have is that even if the Volumes (Media records) are recreated in the database, they will not have their autochanger status and slots properly set.
-As a result, you will need to repair that by using the :strong:`update slots` command.
+As a result, you will need to repair that by using the :bcommand:`update slots` command.
 There may be other considerations as well.
 Rather than bscanning, you should always attempt to recover you previous catalog backup.

 Using bscan to Compare a Volume to an existing Catalog
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^